-We have agreed to sell to the representative of the underwriters of this offering, or its permitted designees, for nominal consideration, warrants to purchase 111,111 shares of our common stock as additional consideration to the underwriters in this offering (assuming no purchases by our existing stockholders in this offering).
-The underwriters' warrants will have an exercise price of \$10.35 (equal to 115% of the public offering price in this offering) and shall be exercisable for a period of five years following the commencement of sales in this offering and will contain customary "cashless" exercise and registration rights provisions.
+We have agreed to sell to the representative of the underwriters of this offering, or its permitted designees, for nominal consideration, warrants to purchase 111,111 shares of our common stock (or up to 127,778, depending on the extent to which the underwriters' option to purchase additional shares is exercised) as additional consideration to the underwriters in this offering.
+The underwriters' warrants will have an exercise price equal to 115% of the public offering price in this offering and shall be exercisable for a period of five years following the commencement of sales in this offering and will contain customary "cashless" exercise and registration rights provisions.
 The warrants shall not be exercisable for a period of six months from the date of effectiveness of the registration statement of which this prospectus forms a part.
 For more about these warrants see the section titled Underwriting - Representative's Warrants.